A Treatise Concerning the Principles of Human Knowledge

-A Treatise Concerning the Principles of Human Knowledge (commonly called Treatise) is a 1710 work, in English, by Irish Empiricist philosopher George Berkeley.
+A Treatise Concerning the Principles of Human Knowledge (commonly called the Principles of Human Knowledge, or simply the Treatise) is a 1710 work, in English, by Irish Empiricist philosopher George Berkeley.
 This book largely seeks to refute the claims made by Berkeley's contemporary John Locke about the nature of human perception.
 Whilst, like all the Empiricist philosophers, both Locke and Berkeley agreed that we are having experiences, regardless of whether material objects exist, Berkeley sought to prove that the outside world (the world which causes the ideas one has within one's mind) is also composed solely of ideas.
 Berkeley did this by suggesting that "Ideas can only resemble Ideas" – the mental ideas that we possess can only resemble other ideas (not material objects) and thus the external world consists not of physical form, but rather of ideas.
 This world is (or, at least, was) given logic and regularity by some other force, which Berkeley concludes is God.

 Content

 Introduction

 Berkeley declared that his intention was to make an inquiry into the First Principles of Human Knowledge in order to discover the principles that have led to doubt, uncertainty, absurdity, and contradiction in philosophy.
 In order to prepare the reader, he discussed two topics that lead to errors.
 First, he claimed that the mind cannot conceive abstract ideas.
-We can't have an idea of some abstract thing that is common to many particular ideas and therefore has, at the same time, many different predicates and no predicates.
+We cannot have an idea of some abstract thing that is common to many particular ideas and therefore has, at the same time, many different predicates and no predicates.
 Second, Berkeley declared that words, such as names, do not signify abstract ideas.
 With regard to ideas, he asserted that we can only think of particular things that have been perceived.
 Names, he wrote, signify general ideas, not abstract ideas.
 General ideas represent any one of several particular ideas.
 Berkeley criticized Locke for saying that words signify general, but abstract, ideas.
-At the end of his Introduction, he advised the reader to let his words engender clear, particular ideas instead of trying to associate them with non–existent abstractions.
+At the end of his Introduction, he advised the reader to let his words engender clear, particular ideas instead of trying to associate them with no-–existent abstractions.